levylabpitt/Multichannel-Lockin/README.md

 # Multichannel Lockin

-This is a Multichannel Lockin for NI DSA (4431, 4461, 4462) DAQ cards.
+Multichannel Lockin for National Instrument Dynamic Signal Acquisition hardware (4431, 4461, 4462).
 This version is configured to handle multiple cards for simultaneous, synchronized AI/AO.
 You can configure a number of analog outputs (8 or more) to output sine, square, sawtooth, or triangle functions with DC offsets.
 Each of the analog inputs (8 or more) can be demodulated at multiple frequencies.

 ## Installation
 - Multichannel Lockin.exe can be installed by downloading the latest installer found here [here](https://github.com/levylabpitt/Multichannel-Lockin/releases)